 Pranayama

 Pranayama is the control of the Prana and the vital forces of the body.
-It is regulation of the breath.
+It regulates the breath.
 It is an integral aspect of yoga, often incorporated into asana practice or used as a preliminary step for meditation.

-Pranayama comprises the root words “Prana” meaning breath or the life force energy and “Yama” meaning control or discipline.
-Pranayama is the perfect control of the life currents through control of breath.
+Pranayama comprises the root words “Prana,” meaning breath or the life force energy, and “Yama” meaning control or discipline.
+Pranayama is the perfect control of life’s currents through breath control.
 Pranayama aims to control the prana.
-If you can control the prana you can completely control all the forces of the Universe, mental and physical.
-The Yogi can also control the Omnipresent manifesting power out of which all energies take their origin, whether concerning magnetism, electricity, gravitation, cohesion, nerve-currents, vital forces, or thought-vibrations, in fact, the total forces of the Universe, physical and mental.
+If you can control the prana, you can completely control all the forces of the universe, both mental and physical.
+The Yogi can also control the Omnipresent manifesting power out of which all energies take their origin, whether concerning magnetism, electricity, gravitation, cohesion, nerve currents, vital forces, or thought-vibrations, in fact, the total forces of the Universe, physical and mental.

-We, humans, have two lungs with 5 lobes, 2 in the left, 3 in the right.
-When we breathe the air fills the lungs through bronchial tubes and fills the alveoli the air sacs end gradually, for the exchange of oxygen into the bloodstream, and let out the carbon dioxide.
-The more you inhale, the more stale air is let out and more fresh air is inhaled.
+Humans have two lungs with 5 lobes: 2 on the left and 3 on the right.
+When we breathe, air fills the lungs through bronchial tubes and alveoli.
+The air sacs gradually end to exchange oxygen into the bloodstream and release carbon dioxide.
+The more you inhale, the more stale air is released, and the more fresh air is inhaled.

-Benefiting the practitioner in multiple ways, these pranayama’s are classified into the following four stages:
+Benefiting the practitioner in multiple ways, these pranayama are classified into the following four stages:

 • Puraka or Inhalation